The following Property practice note provides comprehensive and up to date legal information covering:

 If the purchase price is paid to at least two trustees or a trust corporation, the buyer takes the legal estate free from the equitable interests (which attach to the proceeds of sale) unless:

-in the case of registered land, there was an entry on the register limiting the
+in the case of registered land, there was an entry on

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.